 Federal SR&ED Tax Credit

-- Other corporations and partnerships: 15% non-refundable tax credit.
+- Other corporations/partnerships: 15% non-refundable credit.

 Provincial SR&ED Tax Credits (Additional Savings)